 And St. Bernard Community Garden, which for decades has tended two large adjacent parcels in Cedar Park, staved off sheriff's sales for four years on one of its lots, before Councilwoman Jannie Blackwell stepped in with $71,000 in funds to preserve it in 2016.
 But then, just this month, the second parcel was sold for $100,000.

-Anna Weisberg, 30, one of the gardeners, said if the city had responded to pleas to intervene a few years ago, they might have been able to save the parcel, which had been tax-delinquent for years.
+Anna Weisberg, 30, one of the gardeners, said that if the city had responded to pleas to intervene a few years ago, they might have been able to save the parcel, which had been tax-delinquent for years.

 "There's a sense of frustration that the Land Bank isn't really up and running yet," she said.

 Now, though, there are more advocates on the case.